cotycrosby/myserver/README.md

 Currently working on workflow automation via github webhooks.
 ---

-This is the initial commit - the extra steps for webhooks.
+This is the initial commit -asdfasdfasdf the extra steps for webhooks.

 The first step is to initialize the repository.
 I use a shared hosting plan on hostgator.
 I set up a production staging and development environment.
 I created the subdomains for development using the subdomain tool in cpanel.
 * Production is sitting at /home/user/public_html/